Futures Pointing to Roughly Flat Open on Wall Street

-The major US index futures are pointing to a roughly flat opening on Monday, as traders may be reluctant to make any significant moves.
+The major U.S. index futures are pointing to a roughly flat opening on Wednesday following the strength seen in the previous session.

-The choppy trading on Wall Street came following the release of a report from the Labor Department showing much weaker than expected job growth in March but also an unexpected drop in the unemployment rate.
+The strength on Wall Street came following the release of a report from the Conference Board showing an unexpected improvement in consumer confidence in the month of March.

-With the unexpected decrease, the unemployment rate fell to its lowest level since hitting 4.4 percent in May of 2007.
+With the unexpected increase, the consumer confidence index climb to its highest level since reaching 128.6 in December of 2000.